 How to Make Plantain Fufu

-If you haven’t heard of Plantain Fufu before, this is the perfect opportunity to learn how to cook it.
+If you haven’t heard of Plantain Fufu before, then this is your chance to learn how to cook it.
 It’s a beginner-friendly recipe that will show you the easiest way to make the fufu.

-- Peel the green plantains, remove the rinds, and slice them into small pieces using a knife.
+- Peel and slice the plantains using a knife.

-- Add the diced plantain to a blender with the water and blend until smooth.
+- Add the plantain slices to a blender with the water and blend until smooth.

-- Pour it into a wet glass or greased bowl so it slides out easily when removing it from the pot.
+- Pour it into a wet, greased bowl so it slides out easily.

-- Leave to cool for 3 to 5 minutes.
+- Leave to cool for about five minutes.

-- Transfer it onto a plate and serve it with your favorite soup.
+- Transfer it onto a plate and serve it with your favorite soups and stews!

 When you finish cooking this mesmerizing fufu, you’ll find that it has transformed into a wholly new and irresistibly delicious dish!

-- Choose green plantains that feel firm to the touch.
+- Check if the plantains also feel firm to the touch.

 - You can also smell a mildly sweet scent on the plantain.

-- Alternatively, peel and slice the plantains into pieces.
-Then, pre-freeze them before storing them in freezer bags to last up to several weeks.
+- Alternatively, peel, slice, and store the plantains in freezer bags to last up to several weeks in the freezer.

 How to Puree the Green Plantain Without a Blender

-- To achieve a smooth consistency, filter it with a fine-mesh sieve, a cheesecloth, or a nut milk bag.
+- To get a smooth consistency, filter it with a sieve, a cheesecloth, or a nutmilk bag.

 Plantain Fufu Variations

 If you want something new, you can try some of my other recipes: Oatmeal Fufu, Olu Olu Fufu, and Green Banana Fufu.
-There is no need to worry about the seasoning, but if you want to make it more flavorful, you can add salt or ground black pepper.
+There is no need to worry about the seasoning, but if you want to make it more flavorful, add salt, sugar, or ground black pepper.

-Furthermore, you can use Almond Milk as an alternative to water.
+Furthermore, you can use Almond Milk or other milk options as alternatives to water.
 It diversifies the flavor of the fufu and enriches its texture.

 - Pot: Cook the plantain puree in a pot.